scastria/terraform-provider-apigee/README.md

 # terraform-provider-apigee
 Latest documentation can be found here: https://registry.terraform.io/providers/scastria/apigee/latest/docs
-# Looking for contributors
+# Looking for collaborators
 I no longer have access to ANY Apigee product so I cannot test this provider.
-I am looking for volunteers to be contributors to this provider.
+I am looking for volunteers to be collaborators to this provider.
 The qualifications I am looking for is someone that has made a PR to any terraform provider.
 Please contact me in the Issues section.